-Kathleen Ernst is the award-winning, bestselling author of thirty published books, which together have now sold over 1.5 million printed, electronic, and audio copies.
+Kathleen Ernst is the award-winning, bestselling author of thirty-five published books, which together have now sold over 1.7 million printed, ebook, and audio copies.

-Kathleen's work has earned numerous honors, including an Edgar and multiple Agatha national mystery award nominations, a LOVEY Best Traditional Mystery Award, and an Emmy for children's educational programming.
+Kathleen's work has earned numerous honors, including an Emmy for children's educational programming, a LOVEY Best Traditional Mystery Award, and an Edgar and multiple Agatha national mystery award nominations.

-Kathleen's books fall into three main groups: American Girl mysteries and historical fiction for readers ages 8 and up; Chloe Ellefson mysteries for adults and mature teens; and American Civil War books for adults and young readers.
-In addition, she has written poetry, a young adult (YA) novel, and a non-fiction history about the American Civil War.
+Kathleen's published books fall into three main groups: American Girl mysteries and historical fiction for readers ages 8 and up; Chloe Ellefson mysteries for adults and mature teens; and American Civil War books for adults and young readers.
+In addition, she has written poetry, a young adult (YA) novel, and a two non-fiction history books.

-Kathleen is the creator of Caroline Abbott, the newest American Girl historical character set during the War of 1812, and author of the multiple award-winning series about her.
+Kathleen is the creator of Caroline Abbott, the American Girl historical character set during the War of 1812, and author of the multiple award-winning series about her.
 The first book in the series, Meet Caroline, has been in the Top 1% of US printed book sales for over 1,000 days (source: Nielsen BookScan).
 The seventh, Traitor In The Shipyard, was nominated for an Agatha Award as Best Traditional Children's Mystery.
-The eighth, Catch the Wind: My Journey With Caroline, was released in August 2014, and another is coming out in early 2015.
-It will be Kathleen's nineteenth American Girl book.
+Kathleen's newest is, Gunpowder and Tea Cakes: My Journey With Felicity, released in February, 2017.
+It is Kathleen's twentieth book for American Girl.

 American Civil War

 Kathleen has written five historical fiction novels for young readers, and one non-fiction history book for adults, about the Civil War.
 The latter, Too Afraid to Cry: Maryland Civilians in the Antietam Campaign, earned her a National Park Service invitation to speak at the ceremonies (live on C-SPAN) marking the 150th anniversary of the Battle of Antietam.